BBQ Jackfruit Sandwiches

-If you want the full breakdown check out this jackfruit 101 post to learn more about this awesome fruit that is making waves in the plant-based food space!
+If you want the full breakdown, be sure to check out this jackfruit 101 post to learn more about this awesome fruit that is making waves in the plant-based food space!
 I’ll give you the cliff notes here:

-You'll find pre-packed jackfruit either near the tofu and tempeh in a cooler by the produce or in a can near other canned goods.
+tip!
+You'll find pre-packed jackfruit either near the tofu and tempeh in a cooler by the produce or in a can near other canned fruits and veggies.

-vegetables – onion and garlic to add a delicious savory flavor base!
+- vegetables – onion and garlic to add a delicious, savory flavor base to the shredded jackfruit!

-seasonings and spices – paprika, brown sugar, chili powder, onion powder, garlic powder, cayenne pepper, sea salt and pepper.
+- seasonings and spices – all the BBQ spices including paprika, brown sugar, chili powder, onion powder, garlic powder, cayenne pepper, sea salt and pepper.

 I love this recipe because it’s layered with flavor!
 You start by sautéing the onion and garlic.
 Then you add the jackfruit along with the spices – it’s almost like a dry rub base!
 Lastly, you’ll mix in the BBQ sauce and you’ve got flavor on flavor on flavor!

 I highly recommend eating the BBQ jackfruit on a bun, just like a pulled pork sandwich.
 Coleslaw and/or pickled onions make for a great crunchy topping!
 BBQ jackfruit can also be used for BBQ tacos, wraps or even a BBQ bowl.
 You really can’t go wrong!

 For storage, I recommend keeping any leftovers in an airtight container in the fridge for up to one week.
 I wouldn’t recommend freezing as the texture will likely change when frozen and thawed.

 What to Serve With These BBQ Jackfruit Sandwiches